Windows resource protection could not perform the requested operation? Find the solution!

 If the reason of the problem being investigated is a bad sector, the best option is to form a disk image.

 Why?
 Because bad sectors may grow on HDD and lead to full or partial data loss.
-The disk image will conserve all your files and you can restore them at any moment.
+The disk image will save all your files and you can restore them at any moment.

 In addition, one of the recommendations for fixing the “Windows resource protection could not perform the requested operation” error is the chkdsk utility.
 But this utility is harmful to recoverable data and can permanently damage them (this happens in most cases).